arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ### Getting Started - IDE

-If you want to program your Nano ESP32 while offline you need to install the Arduino® Desktop IDE **[1]**.
+If you want to program your Nano ESP32 while offline you need to install the Arduino IDE **[1]**.
 To connect the Nano ESP32 to your computer, you will need a Type-C® USB cable, which can also provide power to the board, as indicated by the LED (DL1).

 ### Getting Started - Arduino Web Editor

-All Arduino boards, including this one, work out-of-the-box on the Arduino® Web Editor **[2]**, by just installing a simple plugin.
+All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor **[2]**, by just installing a simple plugin.

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[3]** to start coding on the browser and upload your sketches onto your board.